JuhoTurunen/viissenttia/README.md

 # viissenttia

 The purpose of the application is citation management.

+The application is functional and includes features outlined below.

 ## Table of contents